-CUNY York College Social Work Field (BSSW and MSW) Education COVID-19 Policy
+CUNY York College Social Work Practicum (BSSW and MSW) EducationCOVID-19 Policy

-The CUNY @ York College Social Work Field Education Programs (BSSW and MSW) are further regarded as the "Programs," Updated COVID-19.
+The CUNY @ York College Social Work Practicum Education Programs (BSSW and MSW) are further regarded as the "Programs," Updated COVID-19.

-- Field hours are NOT reduced for the academic year 2021 2022 - a) BSSW (410/492) a minimum of 200 per semester for a total of 400 hours for the year - b) MSW Generalist year a minimum of 200 per semester for a total of 400 hours for the year - c) MSW Specialized year a minimum of 250 per semester for a total of 500 hours for the year - Field Education may include webinars, training, virtual meetings, simulated experiences (i.e., Mursion) - a) In-Person in-person contact with client(s) in real-time. - b) Remote field activity can include field-related assignments, training, virtual meetings, and client-related virtual meetings (in real-time). - c) Simulated experiences imitating or artificial intelligence events/activities (Mursion). - Students/Scholars (interns) are expected to practice in the modality (in-person, remote, combination) as determined by the assigned agency. - Students/Scholars have a choice to opt-out of field placement and will complete the field education deferment form, however: - a) BSSW students (interns) may potentially impact progression in the program - b) The MSW Program at CUNY York College does not currently offer a part-time program.
-Scholars who opt out of field placement will have to wait a year to return to the program. - Falsifying records, including vaccination records is a violation of the York College academic integrity policy and code of conduct.
+- Practicum hours are NOT reduced for the academic year 2021 2022 - a) BSSW (410/492) a minimum of 200 per semester for a total of 400 hours for the year - b) MSW Generalist year a minimum of 200 per semester for a total of 400 hours for the year - c) MSW Specialized year a minimum of 250 per semester for a total of 500 hours for the year - Practicum Education may include webinars, training, virtual meetings, simulated experiences (i.e., Mursion) - a) In-Person in-person contact with client(s) in real-time. - b) Remote Practicum activity can include Practicum-related assignments, training, virtual meetings, and client-related virtual meetings(in real-time). - c) Simulated experiences imitating or artificial intelligence events/activities (Mursion). - Students/Scholars (interns) are expected to practice in the modality (in-person, remote, combination) as determined by the assigned agency. - Students/Scholars have a choice to opt-out of Practicum placement and will complete the Practicum education deferment form, however: - a) BSSW students (interns) may potentially impact progression in the program - b) The MSW Program at CUNY York College does not currently offer a part-time program.
+Scholars who opt out of Practicumplacement will have to wait a year to return to the program.

+Falsifying records, including vaccination records is a violation of the York College academic integrity policy and code of conduct.

+Sign that you understand and will adhere to the policies as described in the Practicum Manual

+Student Name:

+CUNY First ID #:

+Date Received:

+Date Returned:

-Sign that you understand and will adhere to the policies as described in the Field Manual have fully read and understand the contents of NASW Code of Ethics and the policies and University of New York. -
+affirm that I have fully read and understand the contents of nsible for adhering to the NASW Code of Ethics and the policies ork College, and The City University of New York.

+Student Name

+EMPL ID